 Media studies – media studies deals with the history and effects of mass media.

-Demography – it is the study of human population.
+Demography – it is the study of the human population.

-Education – it basically deals with how people attain knowledge.
+Education – it deals with how people attain knowledge.
 It includes teaching and learning specific skills.

-Linguistics – it is the study of language and has specialized branches like sociolinguistics, historical linguistics, ethno linguistics, computational linguistics etc.
+Linguistics is studying language and has specialized branches like sociolinguistics, historical linguistics, ethnolinguistics, computational linguistics, etc.

-Criminology – it is the study of criminal behavior on social and individual levels.
+Criminology – is the study of criminal behavior on social and individual levels.

-Social work – it refers to being of service to the unfortunate, needy and afflicted.
+Social work – refers to being of service to the unfortunate, needy, and afflicted.

-Behavioral science, cultural studies, developmental studies, gender studies, information science, journalism, legal management, international relations etc. are also some of the other areas of social science.
+Behavioral science, cultural studies, developmental studies, gender studies, information science, journalism, legal management, international relations, etc., are also other social science areas.